Things Professional Cleaners Do *Every Day* to Keep Their Own Homes Spotless

 They put like with like

 Regalbuto suggests keeping baskets near the front door for shoes, bags and sports equipment.
 Put keys in the same spot every day—on a hook or in a designated bowl on the console, so you never misplace them.
 “Coats go on hooks or hung up immediately,” she says.
 “We have one junk drawer and only one.
 All bills go in the same place to be handled once.
 When you spend six minutes cleaning up and putting away, you save hours of looking, searching and cleaning.”
-These clever home organizing hacks can help.

 They look from floor to ceiling